VeteranSquared/VeteranSquared/README.md

 Junior Web-Developer.
-Interested
-in learning Python and JS.
-Know some HTML and CSS.
+Learning JS.
+Interested in learning Python.
+Know some JS as well as HTML and CSS.